DataIntellectTech/TorQ/docs/dataaccess.md

 94.81  93.82  8.43 7.43

 ```
-As seen in the aggregations table above, only aggregations which can be factored across processes are enabled, this is because defining the irreducible aggregations would result in inaccuracies.
-Should the user wish to use these aggregations or define other joins and timeouts: they should adapt the `.dataccess.getdata` library appropriately.
+As seen in the aggregations section, only aggregations which can be factored across processes are enabled, this is because defining the irreducible aggregations would result in inaccuracies.
+Should the user wish to use these aggregations or define other joins and timeouts: they should adapt the``` `join``` key appropriately.

 ## Checkinputs